 What is clinical genomics?

+Clinical genomics is the use of genome sequencing to inform patient diagnosis and care.
 Clinical genomics is a new and rapidly-changing field.
 Knowledge of the human genome is far from complete, but there are already uses for genetic and genomic information in the clinic.

 Characterising and diagnosing inherited disease

 Every baby born in Australia is offered screening for approximately 30 genetic conditions (the Guthrie test) and more than 300 tests for genetic disorders are available through the healthcare system.

 Clinicians worldwide are beginning to embrace genome sequencing to search for variants implicated in undiagnosed genetic diseases and using this information to guide treatment.
 In one of the most dramatic cases, a young boy underwent a risky, but seemingly successful, bone marrow transplant that was proposed in response to molecular data.

 The Garvan Institute recently launched Australia’s first whole genome sequencing service, offered by Genome.One (www.genome.one), a newly established health information company.
 This new service could triple the diagnosis rates for Australians living with rare and genetic conditions.

 A major focus of genomic medicine is cancer diagnosis and therapy.
 Clinicians are beginning to use genomic information to predict how a person's cancer will respond to drug therapy or surgery.
 In some cases, clinicians will profile the DNA and RNA of tumour cells to guide the use of existing treatments or focus on more targeted treatments.

 At this stage, some patients have been spared costly and complex procedures based on a molecular diagnosis.
 Tumour development in a few patients has been stabilised – for a time, at least – by targeting specific molecules or pathways in tumour cells.